betaglot/betaglot/docs/dev/Synergy/Overview.md

 SynergyVia instead of team cover

-Via is the only beta factor shared by team
+Via is the only BetaType shared by team

 ### Synergy.Error.Neuro 💜<neuro></neuro>